azarSarikhani/github-custom-action/.github/actions/error-annotator/READDME.md

 ## **Features**

 - Extracts errors and warnings from Unity log files.
+This includes any distict error, warning, fail, and exception words in the log.
 - Annotates errors and warnings in GitHub Actions for visibility.
 - Outputs a list of parsed errors for further use in workflows.

 ---

+## **Requirements**

+-

 ## **Inputs**